 - Governance: board diversity (e.g. independence and gender diversity), executive pay remuneration, accounting and business practices, corruption, and transparency.

-Companies who integrate ESG may benefit from increased brand reputation and a more loyal and stable consumer following.
-Ethical investing allows you to invest in those companies who are less likely to face risks such as reputational damage and lawsuits for unsustainable practices.
+Companies who integrate ESG may benefit from the increased brand reputation and a more loyal and stable consumer following.
+Ethical investing allows you to invest in those companies that are less likely to face risks such as reputational damage and lawsuits for unsustainable practices.

 Alignment with UN Sustainable Development Goals

 In 2015, the United Nations agreed to unify 17 Sustainable Development Goals that are designed to drive government and business activity towards a sustainable future.
 The goals are a blueprint for developing a better planet.
 Companies are increasingly exploring ways to help address current sustainability issues, and the more we support these companies, the easier it will be for the UN goals to be realised.